ALANVF/Star-lang-specification/syntax/top-level-declarations.md

 ```

 Notes:
-- Type argument declarations are not allowed to stand on their own; they must be part of a larger declaration.
+- Type variable declarations are not allowed to stand on their own; they must be part of a larger declaration.
-- A type argument may be assigned to an alias for future use.
+- A type variable may be assigned to an alias for future use.
 - Yes, higher-kinded types are permitted :)

 ### Type alias declaration